QUOTES-Reactions to China's new three-child policy | Headlines

 "The three obstacles are childcare cost, employment discriminations against women of childbearing and child-rearing years and a lack of safeguarding children's welfare in various industries and private childcare providers."
 XU HONGCAI, DEPUTY DIRECTOR OF THE ECONOMIC POLICY COMMISSION AT CHINA ASSOCIATION OF POLICY SCIENCE

 "This is a good and major step, but it could be difficult to reverse the declining birth rate.
 We should have other policies to encourage childbearing.
 The fertility rate is just 1.3, which is too low and this is a dangerous signal ...
 We are sticking to gradual reforms and making progress while maintaining stability.
 "It's okay to allow each family to have three children, which is more acceptable.
-It's possible that some rural families want to have more children (if we fully remove controls): that could be troublesome."
+Some rural families may want to have more children (if we fully remove controls): that could be troublesome."

+SIMONE TAGLIAPIETRA, RESEARCH FELLOW AT BRUSSELS-BASED THINK TANK BRUEGEL Tagliapietra said there are four key drivers of China's greenhouse gas emissions: population size, GDP per capita, the energy intensity of GDP, and emissions intensity of energy consumption.
+If one driver increases, a bigger decrease in the other drivers would be needed to keep emissions in check.

+"As China relaxes its one-child policy, cutting emissions would need to happen by lowering some or all of the other terms," Tagliapietra said.
+"The core question is whether the third and fourth term could decline at a sufficient speed to allow the first and the second to remain constant – or even increase."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)